quii/learn-go-with-tests/time.md

 What happens if instead of putting `Ruth wins` the user puts in `Lloyd is a killer` ?

-Finish this chapter by writing the test and making it pass.
+Finish this chapter by writing a test for this scenario and making it pass.

 ## Wrapping up